 Measurement readings can be

-# List stations luftdatenpumpe stations --station=28,297 --reverse-geocode # Write list of stations and metadata to PostgreSQL database luftdatenpumpe stations --station=28,1071 --reverse-geocode --target=postgresql:///weatherbase # Forward readings to MQTT luftdatenpumpe readings --station=28,1071 --target=mqtt://mqtt.example.org/luftdaten.info
+# List networks luftdatenpumpe networks # List LDI stations luftdatenpumpe stations --network=ldi --station=49,1033 --reverse-geocode # Store list of LDI stations and metadata into RDBMS database (PostgreSQL), also display on STDERR luftdatenpumpe stations --network=ldi --station=49,1033 --reverse-geocode --target=postgresql://luftdatenpumpe@localhost/weatherbase # Store LDI readings into InfluxDB luftdatenpumpe readings --network=ldi --station=49,1033 --target=influxdb://luftdatenpumpe@localhost/luftdaten_info # Forward LDI readings to MQTT luftdatenpumpe readings --network=ldi --station=49,1033 --target=mqtt://mqtt.example.org/luftdaten.info

 pip install luftdatenpumpe